-- instance_name is a previously instantiated component (see 5.1.2). a) b) When value is not specified, it is presumed the property_name is of type boolean and the value is set to true.
-The dynamically assignable properties for each component type are explained in the corresponding c) clause for each individual component (see Clause 8 - Clause 14). d) In the case where instance_name is an array, the following possible dynamic assignment scenarios exist.
-If the component type is field or signal, the fact the component is an array does not matter-the 1) assignment is treated as if the component were a not an array.
-If the component type is reg, regfile, mem, or addrmap 2) - 2) If the component type is reg, regine, mem, or addrinap - i) The user can dynamically assign the property for all elements of the array by eliminating the square brackets ([]) and the array index from the dynamic assignment.

-array_instance_name -> property_name [= value];

-ii) The user can dynamically assign the property for an individual index of the array by using square brackets ([]) and specifying the index to be assigned within the square brackets.

-array_instance_name {[index]} -> property_name [= value];
+- a) instance_name is a previously instantiated component (see 5.1.2). - b) When value is not specified, it is presumed the property_name is of type boolean and the value is set to true. - c) The dynamically assignable properties for each component type are explained in the corresponding clause for each individual component (see Clause 8 Clause 14). - d) In the case where instance_name is an array, the following possible dynamic assignment scenarios exist. - 1) If the component type is field or signal, the fact the component is an array does not matter-the assignment is treated as if the component were a not an array. - 2) If the component type is reg, regfile, mem, or addrmap - The user can dynamically assign the property for all elements of the array by eliminating the square brackets ([]) and the array index from the dynamic assignment. array instance name -> property name [= value]; - ii) The user can dynamically assign the property for an individual index of the array by using square brackets ([]) and specifying the index to be assigned within the square brackets. array instance name {[index]} -> property name [= value];